 AND CREATOR = '&CREATOR' AND NAME = '&NAME'

 AND NAME LIKE '&NAME' AND CREATOR LIKE '&CREATOR'

 With LIKE you would need to enter the % sign at parameter entry like %TSDE% or TS% for example to enter the correct mask if a mask is required.

-Now I can enter the name and creator that I want.
+Now the name and creator that are required can be entered.
 The EQF SQL can be written in any way that is valid SQL that will satisfy the need to be more specific when asking for lists of objects.